mysticetus-inc/dotcom/site/content/industry/energy/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
 	subTitle="Centralize Monitoring and Management of Operations"
-	text="Mysticetus Command Center centralizes viewing of all your operational activities, vessel statuses, reported sightings, weather conditions and even and integrates NOAA restricted areas." image="mysticetus-data-driven-decisions.png"
+	text="Mysticetus Command Center centralizes viewing of all your operational activities, vessel statuses, reported sightings, weather conditions and even and integrates NOAA Dynamic Management Areas.
+If you've got internet, you can watch your operation in real-time, from anywhere." image="mysticetus-data-driven-decisions.png"
 	imagePosition="right"

 >}}

 {{< components/feature-highlight